MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Get-MgSecurityAttackSimulation.md

 # Get-MgSecurityAttackSimulation

 ## SYNOPSIS
-Represent attack simulation and training campaign of a tenant.
+Represents an attack simulation training campaign in a tenant.

 ## SYNTAX